synw/geojson/README.md

 `geoSerieFromGeoJson`: create geoseries from geojson string data.
 Parameters:

-- `data`: a string with the geojson data
+- `data`: a string with the geojson data, required
 - `nameProperty`: the property used for the geoserie name, default "name"
-- `type`: the geoserie type, infered from the file if not provided
+- `type`: the geoserie type, infered from data if not provided
 - `verbose`: print data if true

 `geoSerieFromGeoJsonFile`: create geoseries from a geojson file.
 Parameters: